crflynn/pbspark/README.md

 from pyspark.sql.types import StringType

 mc = MessageConverter()
-# built-in to deserialize Timestamp messages to datetime objects
+# built-in to serialize Timestamp messages to datetime objects
-mc.register_timestamp_deserializer()
+mc.register_timestamp_serializer()

-# register a custom deserializer
+# register a custom serializer
 # this will serialize the NestedMessages into a string rather than a
 # struct with `key` and `value` fields
 combine_key_value = lambda message: message.key + ":" + message.value

-mc.register_deserializer(NestedMessage, combine_key_value, StringType)
+mc.register_serializer(NestedMessage, combine_key_value, StringType)

 ...